tdlhl/RAD/README.md

     ```
     Note that our experiments are conducted on the `slurm` system; you can also run the Python file directly.
 And the `batch size` in `configs` should be adjusted according to the computing resources.

+# Citation
+Citation will be added upon publication.